 Information about the Nonmedical Exemption Process

-Per the Colorado Department of Public Health and Environment, the process for claiming a nonmedical exemption has changed for the 2021-22 school year.
-We wanted to alert families about this early, so they have plenty of preparation time to adhere to the new guidelines, if applicable.
+Per the Colorado Department of Public Health and Environment, the process for claiming a nonmedical exemption changed.
+Exemptions must be submitted to the school each school year.

-Nonmedical exemptions must be submitted annually, which means parents have to submit the certificate every new school year.
-(The school year begins on July 1, and runs through June 30 of the following year.)
+The school year begins on July 1, and runs through June 30 of the following year.
 There are two ways to file a nonmedical exemption:

 - File the Certificate of Nonmedical Exemption WITH a signature from an immunizing provider, OR